 The complete application materials for each student should be sent to UCLA School of Law and must be received no later than April 15 for students who wish to visit UCLA School of Law during the fall semester later that year, and no later than September 15 for students who wish to visit UCLA School of Law during the spring semester of the following year.

-Applications and supporting documents should be submitted electronically as high resolution PDF files to Tiffany Parnell, Graduate Studies Coordinator, at email@example.com.
+Applications and supporting documents should be submitted electronically as high resolution PDF files to Tiffany Parnell, Manager of International Programs, at firstname.lastname@example.org.
 Hardcopy applications may also be submitted, sent to the attention of Tiffany Parnell at the School of Law postal address.
 Once completed, the file will be forwarded to the corresponding UCLA FLSEP Coordinator.
 The UCLA FLSEP Coordinator is the designated faculty coordinator and contact person for administrative matters pertaining to the FLSEP for each respective partner school.

 The UCLA FLSEP Coordinator will make a recommendation for or against admission of any applicant from the school for which the Coordinator is responsible.
 Such recommendation will be forwarded to the Chair of the International Curriculum and Visiting Scholars Committee at UCLA School of Law, who shall decide whether to admit the applicant in consultation with other Committee members and the Director of Graduate Studies.
 Successful applicants will receive a letter of acceptance to visit UCLA School of Law under the FLSEP that will include additional information about registering for coursework at UCLA School of Law and related matters.